zenml-io/zenml/docs/book/developer-guide/advanced-usage/docker.md

 ### How to install additional pip dependencies

 By default, ZenML will automatically install all the packages required by your active ZenML stack.
-There are however many additional ways in which you can specify additional packages that should be installed:
+There are, however, various ways in which you can specify additional packages that should be installed:
 * Install all the packages in your local python environment (This will use the `pip` or `poetry` package manager to get a list of your local packages):